 BR: It is really impressive, their creative thinking is remarkable but my advice would be to the parents because they say there are two ways you can ruin your kids.
 Obviously you neglect them of the basics in life or you give them everything and I see a lot of parents giving their kids everything and not making them work for anything and I think that’s a real problem when they become adults.
 For me growing up the best thing my parents did for me was ‘it was ok to make mistakes, it was ok to have failures but it was never ok not to try’ and I think we have to encourage kids to try everything.
 Whether its basketball, whether its trying the guitar, whether its taking on a club or reading a book.
 You may not like it and it may not be good for you but at least you will have tried it and that was the most important thing for me.

 About Ray GruenfelderCreator and Founder of The Guy Corner NYC, the Guys lifestyle blog (Tech, Sports, Food, Drinks & much more) Married father of 2, this page is dedicated to "Guy Stuff".
 We will be sharing Tech tips, mobile app reviews, sports stories, talking about my favorite foods and adult beverages & a whole lot more.

-Posted on January 10, 2014 12:51 pm, in Other, Sports, The Family, The Kids and tagged agile, Basketball, Beyond the Lemonade Stand, Bill Rancic, confidence, dad, Dad Central, Entepreneur, Growth Coach, guitar, hair, hair loss, Johnson & Johnson, money, New York Times best-selling author, opportunities, Parenting, PTA, reading, risk, ROGAINE, Tahiti, Thanksgiving.
+Posted on January 10, 2014 12:51 pm, in Kiddie Corner, Other, The Family Guy, The Jock and tagged agile, Basketball, Beyond the Lemonade Stand, Bill Rancic, confidence, dad, Dad Central, Entepreneur, Growth Coach, guitar, hair, hair loss, Johnson & Johnson, money, New York Times best-selling author, opportunities, Parenting, PTA, reading, risk, ROGAINE, Tahiti, Thanksgiving.
 Bookmark the permalink.
 Leave a comment.